zvakanaka/vindriktning-oled-no-wifi/README.md

 The ESP8266 just adds another data sink beside the colored LEDs.

 ![half_assembled](./img/half-assembled.jpg)

-Home Assistant Autodiscovery is supported.
-Furthermore, the WifiManager library is used for on-the-fly configuration.
-Also, ArduinoOTA is used, so that firmware updates are possible even with a reassembled device.

 As the ESP8266 is 5V-tolerant, this should there shouldn't be any issues, however I haven't had time to test this for longer periods of time.
 Therefore, if the ESP burns out after a while, just add a voltage divider or something.